Idnan/idnan.github.io/blog/_posts/2017-01-28-elasticsearch-search-as-you-type.md

 ## Applying Search

-Here is hwo the search request looks like
+Here is how the search request looks like

 ```
 POST /{index}/{type}/_search
 ```

-Now lets search against the stored data and test if we are getting the required results.
+Now let's search against the stored data and test if we are getting the required results.

 ```
 curl -XPOST "http://localhost:9200/entertainment_index/movie/_search" -d'